muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 --user_mask     Provide path to user-generated brain mask in NifTi (.nii) format

---smooth        Smooths DWI data at a default FWHM of 1.25
+-z, --smooth        Smooths DWI data at a default FWHM of 1.25

 --fwhm          Specify the FWHM at which to smooth, defaults to 1.25

---rician        Corrects Rician bias
+-r, --rician        Corrects Rician bias

 Diffusion Tensor Control
 ------------------------